cybertooth-io/ermahgerd-rails-api-cognito/README.md

 ### Database Seeds

-For development, feel free to edit the `db/fixtures/development/002_users.rb` file to add yourself.

 Seed the database with:

 ```bash
 $ rake db:seed_fu
 ```

+#### Seeding Administrator Users

+You need to create at least one Administrator in both this database and the corresponding user over in AWS Cognito.

+1. Feel free to edit the `db/fixtures/development/002_users.rb` file to a new user to the database
+1. Sign in to AWS Web Console and create a user in your pool that shares the same email address

+_Once one administrator has been created, you can create new users inside this app._

 ### Redis

 Redis is used by Sidekiq to queue up jobs.

-Sidekiq is configured in `config/initializers/sidekiq.rb` to use database `1`.
+Sidekiq is configured in `config/initializers/sidekiq.rb` to use database `0`.

 ### Crons/Jobs/Queues